Why Product Operating Model Transformation?

 • Quarterly planning cycles: Moving from an annual to a quarterly planning cycle allowed PayPal to be more agile and responsive to market shifts.
 This change enabled product teams to adjust roadmaps quickly, reducing the frustration of long, rigid planning processes.

-• Cross-functional disruption management: A formal process was introduced to manage external disruptions, such as last-minute requests from eBay or busines development deals.
+• Cross-functional disruption management: A formal process was introduced to manage external disruptions, such as last-minute requests from eBay or business development deals.
 By engaging these disruptors earlier in the planning process, PayPal minimized last-minute changes that previously derailed product roadmaps.

 • Integrated global-local product management: The new PDLC ensured that core product teams in the US worked closely with solution managers in regional markets.
 This integration allowed for more effective localization of products, ensuring global products were adapted to meet specific market needs without duplicating efforts.